-If you have suffered an abdominal injury, such as damage to an internal organ or the soft tissue of the abdomen, you may be entitled to claim compensation for your abdominal injury.
+By Daniel Archer.
+Last Updated 14th April 2022.
+Welcome to our guide to abdominal injury claims.
+If you have suffered an abdominal injury, such as damage to an internal organ or the soft tissue of the abdomen, you may be entitled to claim compensation for your suffering.

 These claims can arise from a variety of different causes and injury types.
 The most common cause of abdominal injuries is blunt force trauma.
 However, organs can be damaged as a result of a surgical error.
 Courts have long recognised the impact on a victim’s life the effects of damage to one or more internal organs can have.
 Any (potentially lengthy) recovery period will be factored into the amount of compensation awarded.

 For a free consultation about your case with one of our specialist advisors, you can get in touch by:

 Time limits for abdominal injury claims